Gravestone-Team/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+# The Gravestone Team
+hey! we are a small team of developers mainly working on palladium addons but we do a bunch of other stuff too sometimes

+we got stuff like: the library addon - Gravestone: Core the ben 10 addon - Gravestone: HeroTime

+and more on the way!